aweis89/ai-commit-msg.nvim/README.md

    - Runs `git diff --staged` to get your staged changes
    - Sends the diff to OpenAI's API with your configured prompt
    - Inserts the generated message into the commit buffer
-   - The `-v` flag shows the diff below the message, allowing you to review changes while the AI works
+   - The `-v` flag shows the diff below the message, allowing you to review changes during commit generation

 2. If the buffer already has content (e.g., from a commit template), the AI-generated message is added as comments below for reference.

 3. After you save and close the commit buffer, the plugin:
    - Checks if the commit was successful (not cancelled or empty)
    - If successful and `auto_push_prompt` is enabled, prompts you to push the commit

 **Note:** This requires Neovim to be your Git editor.
 Set it with:

 ```bash
 git config --global core.editor nvim
 ```